 May 10, 2017

-Unlike in the US where gender expression is deemed politically incorrect, in Argentina it is a cultural emblem, which is evident in many aspects of their lives and particularly in their dance.*
+Unlike in the United States, where overt gender expression is often viewed as politically incorrect, in Argentina it is celebrated as a vital part of cultural identity—evident in many aspects of life, and especially in dance.*

-In chacarera, for example, the man deliberately demonstrates his masculinity, as saying to the woman, "Look how strong and brave I am!"
-And the woman deliberately displays her femininity, as asking the man, "Don't you like my suppleness and beauty?"
+Take chacarera, for example.
+The man proudly displays his masculinity, as if to say, “Look how strong and brave I am!”
+The woman, in turn, expresses her femininity with grace, as if asking, “Don’t you admire my softness and beauty?”

-"If we want to achieve the perfect degree of human nature, or at least close to this level of perfection, then all rules and regulations of mankind should be adapted to human nature.
-Because experiences prove that we cannot use rules and regulations to bind human nature without destroying their happiness.
-The attempt to obey rules and regulations that contradict human nature is the main source of human suffering.
-Any attempt to promote human wellness will not have any result until there is no radical reform in this respect." - On Human Happiness by John Gray
+As John Gray writes in On Human Happiness: “If we want to achieve the perfect degree of human nature, or at least come close to it, then all rules and regulations of mankind should be adapted to human nature.
+Because experience proves that we cannot use rules and regulations to bind human nature without destroying happiness.
+The attempt to obey rules that contradict human nature is the main source of human suffering.
+Any effort to promote human wellness will fail without radical reform in this respect.”

-The true solution to gender equality and harmony lies in embracing gender differences, roles, and expressions, as well as love and cooperation—nature's way of uniting the two sexes.
-This approach stands in contrast to the arbitrary culture of individualism, feminism, antagonism, hatred, and power politics.
-Thanks to tango, we have a living testament to how nature operates.
-"Tango is based on the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality between the sexes, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that the harmony of the two genders is achieved through mutual respect, submission, accommodation, and cooperation rather than antagonism, animosity, confrontation, and power struggle, and that love triumphs over hostility.
+Tango offers a living example of how this principle works in practice.
+“Tango is based on the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality between the sexes, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that the harmony of the two genders is achieved through mutual respect, submission, accommodation, and cooperation rather than antagonism, animosity, confrontation, and power struggle, and that love triumphs over hostility.
 While individualism and feminism focus on the individuality and independence of individuals or sexes, tango emphasizes the oneness and harmony of their union.
 It calls for friendliness, submission, humility, adaptability, cooperation, agreeableness, and yielding.
 Tango demonstrates that the two sexes can form a harmonious relationship by adhering to these values.
 Despite the challenges tango faces in the West, it continues to positively influence our lives.
-Unless we adopt these values, we cannot fully enjoy the dance or the relationship between the sexes (see Femininity and Feminism in Tango (II))."
+Unless we adopt these values, we cannot fully enjoy the dance or the relationship between the sexes (see Femininity and Feminism in Tango (II)).”

 ______________________________________

-*I was dancing at Club Gricel when suddenly my partner let out a scream.
-She had been struck by someone.
-As I wondered how that could have happened, the man from the couple who had clashed with us said something reproachful to me, like a male goose protecting his female partner.
-Perhaps it was my fault, so I apologized.
-We moved on and forgot about the incident.
-On my way out of the venue, I was approached by that man, who apparently had been waiting for me.
-He shook my hand and said he wanted to apologize because it had been his fault.
-The man needed to appear virile in front of his woman, but privately he admitted his mistake.
-That was an Argentine man—not flawless, but good in nature.
-I had no problem forgiving him for being manly.
+*I was dancing at Club Gricel when suddenly my partner let out a cry—she had been struck by someone on the floor.
+Before I could process what had happened, the man from the couple who collided with us said something reproachful to me, like a male goose defending his mate.
+Perhaps I was at fault, so I apologized and we moved on.
+Later, as I was leaving the venue, that same man approached me.
+He shook my hand and apologized—saying it had actually been his mistake.
+He had needed to appear virile in front of his woman, but in private he owned up to his error.
+I was touched by his sincerity, and I had no problem forgiving him for being manly.

 Subscribe to: